Command Line Interface

 pip install lost-years

-After installation, three command-line tools are available:
+After installation, four command-line tools are available:

 • lost_years_ssa - US Social Security Administration data